Robust penalized estimators for functional linear regression: Introduction

 \section{Introduction}

-In recent years, technological innovations and improved storage capabilities have led practitioners to observe and record increasingly complex high-dimensional data that are characterized by an underlying functional structure.
-Such functional data have attracted considerable research interest following works such as \citet{Ramsay:1982}, \citet{Ramsay:1991} and \citet{Ramsay:2005}.
+In recent years, technological innovations and improved storage capabilities have led practitioners to observe and record increasingly complex high-dimensional data.
+Among others, data that are characterized by an underlying functional structure have attracted considerable research interest, following works such as \citet{Ramsay:1982}, \citet{Ramsay:1991} and \citet{Ramsay:2005}.
 Particular interest has been devoted to the functional linear model, relating a scalar response $Y$ to a random function $X$, which is viewed as an element of $(\Omega, \mathcal{A}, \mathcal{P})$ with sample paths in $\mathcal{L}^2(\mathcal{I})$, through the model

-Here, $\alpha \in \mathbb{R}$ is the intercept and $\beta \in L^2(\mathcal{I})$ is a square integrable coefficient (weight) function defined on the compact interval $\mathcal{I}$ of a Euclidean space.
-The random error $\epsilon$ is typically assumed to have zero mean and finite variance and to be independent of $X$.
+Here, $\alpha_0 \in \mathbb{R}$ is the intercept, $f_0$ is a square integrable coefficient (weight) function defined on a compact interval $\mathcal{I}$ of a Euclidean space, $\sigma_0$ is an unknown scale parameter and $\epsilon$ is a random error, that is assumed to be independent of $X$.
+Typically, $\epsilon$ is also assumed to possess finite second moments, but this assumption is not needed for the theoretical results in this paper.